vishalbakshi/gtfsapi/README.md

 ## Core Functionality
   - [ ] Retrieve GTFS files from https://transitfeeds.com/p/sfmta
   - [ ] Upload those files to Firebase Storage (or equivalent)
-  - [ ] Download from Firebase Storage and insert data into Google Cloud SQL database
+  - [ ] Download from Firebase Storage and prepare it for Cloud SQL
+  - [ ] Insert data into Google Cloud SQL database
   - [ ] Receive query/params from client's GET request and query Cloud SQL
   - [ ] Convert query results to Protocol Buffer
   - [ ] Send Protocol Buffer as response to client